OpenTTD/OpenTTD/os/emscripten/README.md

 It takes care of a few things:
 - Use a version of emscripten we know works
 - Patch in LibLZMA support (as this is not supported by upstream)
-- Patch in nlohmann-json support (as this is not supported by upstream)

 First, build the docker image by navigating in the folder this `README.md` is in, and executing:
 ```